bjbr-dev/PeregrineDb/documentation/Delete.md

 this.connection.Delete<User>(5);
 ```

-:note: If you need to delete a lot of entities in one go, it's faster to call [DeleteRange<TEntity>](DeleteRange.md)
+:memo: If you need to delete a lot of entities in one go, it's faster to call [DeleteRange<TEntity>](DeleteRange.md)